vsompura3/edyoda-assessment/README.md

 ```

 Once you have successfully cloned the project, open it with your preferrable
-code editor ( VSC preferred ), and move to the project directory and make it
+code editor ( VSCode preferred ), and move to the project's root directory and
-your current directory and open the project in your code editor
+make it your current directory and open the project in your code editor.

 ```bash
   cd edyoda-assessment
 ```

-Install the node modules using the following command
+Install the node modules using the following command (you can use either npm,
+pnpm, or yarn)

 ```bash
   npm install